-Mount Fuji, or “Fujisan” as it’s known in Japan, is a symbol of the nation’s natural beauty and cultural heritage.
+Mount Fuji, or “Fujisan” as it’s known in Japan, is a symbol of the mountain in Japan.

 In this guide, I will tell you about the spots around there, the amazing spots to take a picture of Fuji, the way to access there, and what you should do when you visit.